 In fact, it is the tremendous savings of up to 80% off traditional phone calling that makes VoIP attractive to consumers and businesses.
 The only equipment needed for VoIP is your PC and a microphone (if one is not built into your PC).
 Beware of VoIP service providers that require you to purchase additional equipment and/or sign contracts.

 Most importantly, business that manage calls over the IP PBX VoIP solution provide comfortable integration with existing PSTN telecommunication system.

 Voice over Internet Protocol (VoIP) has reached a new level of maturity in the contact center industry.
-We can now shift the conversation from “Why should I do VoIP?” and “When and how should I move to VoIP?” to “How do I successfully use it?”
+We can now shift the conversation from “Why should I do VoIP?” to “When and how should I move to VoIP?”

 Because VoIP is such a rich, deep and complex topic, defining best practices for planning, implementation and support requires more than one article.
 Therefore, this article is the first in a series to help those that are on their way to VoIP — or anticipate they soon will be — to prepare for a successful transition that has lasting business value for the company and the center.

 VoIP offers many opportunities for delivering business value.
 While the multisite is the “killer application” for VoIP, single-site environments can also find business value in this new system, including pseudo-multisite configurations for remote agents in satellite offices or homes, and business continuity and multimedia contact center operations.